TurfDb/Turf/README.md

 - Non-invasive approach to persisting any model - no subclasses, no protocols.
 - Multiple connection support.
 - Object caching - Skip deserializing objects if they have previously been deserialized on the same connection
 - Thread safety.
 Turf is safe even across multiple connections.
-Only one connection can write to the database at any given time yet you can read from multiple threads at the same time!
+Only one connection can write to the database at any given time yet you can read from multiple threads at the same time.
 - Secondary indexing.
 Index any persisted or computed properties of your models for fast querying.
 - Strongly typed queries - No more strings and `NSPredicate`s
 - Reactive - Observe changes to any collection with the ability to filter down and watch a specific row change.